Programs of Study

 Minors in Anthropology

-The Department also offers two minors in Anthropology
+The Department also offers two minors in Anthropology:

 If you are interested in learning more about majoring in anthropology, please visit the Department Main Office, 432 Anne Belk Hall.
 Please also visit the faculty profiles to learn more about exciting research opportunities with our internationally recognized professors and/or to learn more about your next advisor!